hashicorp/vault-client-dotnet/docs/System.md

 <a name="syswritelockedusersmountaccessorunlockaliasidentifier"></a>
 # **SysWriteLockedusersMountAccessorUnlockAliasIdentifier**
-> void SysWriteLockedusersMountAccessorUnlockAliasIdentifier (string aliasIdentifier, string mountAccessor)
+> void SysWriteLockedusersMountAccessorUnlockAliasIdentifier (string aliasIdentifier, string mountAccessor, TimeSpan? wrapTTL = null)

 Unlocks the user with given mount_accessor and alias_identifier